dankelley/dankelley.github.io/_posts/2013-12-29-installing-webtide-in-osx.md

 # Installation

 Step 1.
-Download the 'linux without Java VM' version from the [Bedford Institute of Oceanography](http://www.bio.gc.ca/science/research-recherche/ocean/webtide/index-eng.php) website, and store the results in the ``~/Downloads`` directory.
+Download the linux-without-Java-VM version from the [Bedford Institute of Oceanography](http://www.bio.gc.ca/science/research-recherche/ocean/webtide/index-eng.php) website, and store the results in the ``~/Downloads`` directory.

 Step 2.
 Open a terminal or console window, and type the following to enter the WebTide directory and start the process of installing WebTide.
 {% highlight bash %}